Table of Content

 What is the most affordable Hello Bonsai alternative?

 Bloom and Taskip both offer generous free plans.
-For paid features, Taskip’s Professional plan at $19/month provides exceptional value with full automation, proposals, and client portal features.
+For paid features, Taskip’s Freelancer plan at $12/month provides exceptional value with full automation, proposals, and client portal features.

 Do Hello Bonsai alternatives offer client portals?